ShawnTheBeachy/j-store/README.md

 ## Dependency injection

-If you're using ASP.NET Core and want to inject your repositories, just call `services.AddJStore()` in your startup method.
+If you're using ASP.NET Core and want to inject your repositories, just call `services.AddJStore();` in your startup method.
 Now you can inject any repository you please!

 ## Notes